Batudmrc/BatuhanDemircioglu-HW3/README.md

 ## Features

 - **Word Search**: Enter a word in the search bar to retrieve its definitions and related information.
+- **MVVM Architecture**: MVVM is an iOS architecture that separates UI (View) from data and logic (Model) using a ViewModel.
+It promotes modular code, testability, and reactive UI updates.
 - **Definition Display**: View the definitions of the searched word, including part of speech, meaning, and example usage.
 - **Pronunciation**: If available, WordsApp provides the pronunciation of the searched word to assist with correct pronunciation.
 - **Search History**: WordsApp keeps track of your search history, allowing you to easily revisit previous searches.